argoproj/argo-cd/README.md

 * Plain directory of YAML/json manifests

 Argo CD automates the deployment of the desired application states in the specified target environments.
 Application deployments can track updates to branches, tags, or pinned to a specific version of manifests at a git commit.
 See [tracking strategies](docs/tracking_strategies.md) for additional details about the different tracking strategies available.

-For a quick 10 minute overview of ArgoCD, check out the demo presented to the Sig Apps community
+For a quick 10 minute overview of Argo CD, check out the demo presented to the Sig Apps community
 meeting:
 [![Alt text](https://img.youtube.com/vi/aWDIQMbp1cc/0.jpg)](https://youtu.be/aWDIQMbp1cc?t=1m4s)